Kotlin/KEEP/README.md

 ## Current KEEPs

-* Current in-progress KEEPs are listed in [issues](https://github.com/Kotlin/KEEP/issues).
+* Current in-progress KEEPs are listed in [discussions](https://github.com/Kotlin/KEEP/discussions/categories/keep-discussions) and [issues](https://github.com/Kotlin/KEEP/issues).
 * New KEEPs and additions to current KEEPs are submitted as [pull requests](https://github.com/Kotlin/KEEP/pulls).
 * When KEEPs are implemented, the corresponding design documents are merged into this repository and stored in a [proposals](proposals) directory.